Dr. Brenda Parlee

 Associate Professor and Canada Research Chair in Social Responses to Ecological Change

 “The traditional knowledge of Northern Aboriginal peoples offers a rich foundation for investigating questions of resilience…”1

-“Many of the challenges confronting Canadian society, such as economic growth, improvement of society and sustainability of the environment, are complex, and require collaborative and interdisciplinary research…There is a major need for applied knowledge that is developed through linkages between Aboriginal communities, industry and government agencies if the objectives of fostering economic growth are to be achieved while protecting against adverse effects of ecological changes” says Dr. Brenda Parlee, the University of Alberta’s newest Canada Research Chair, and cross-appointed professor with the Faculty of Native Studies and the Department of Rural Economy, Faculty of Agriculture, Forestry and Home Economics.
+“Many of the challenges confronting Canadian society, such as economic growth, improvement of society and sustainability of the environment, are complex, and require collaborative and interdisciplinary research…There is a major need for applied knowledge that is developed through linkages between Aboriginal communities, industry and government agencies if the objectives of fostering economic growth are to be achieved while protecting against adverse effects of ecological changes” says Dr. Brenda Parlee, the University of Alberta’s newest Canada Research Chair, and cross-appointed professor with the Faculty of Native Studies and the Department of Rural Economy, Faculty of Agriculture, Life and Environmental Sciences.

 The University of Alberta has managed to secure 14% of the 1,7553 Canadian Research Chairs positions in the past seven years within the post-secondary community in Canada.
 Dr. Parlee is one of only 21 women since 2004, to receive a prestigious Canada Research Chair position at the University of Alberta.
 Dr. Parlee was nominated as a Tier 2 Chair, defined as a position intended for emerging scholars.

 So what is a Canada Research Chair?
 “In 2000, the Government of Canada created a new permanent program to establish 2000 research professorships-Canada Research Chairs-in universities across the country by 2008.
 The Canada Research Chairs program invests $300 million a year to attract and retain some of the world’s most accomplished and promising minds…The Canada Research Chairs Program stands at the centre of a national strategy to make Canada one of the world’s top five countries for research and development.”